Focal cloud: Satellite dish effects

 A focal cloud can render a satellite dish less efficient, resulting in a reduced gain.
 The imperfections of the antenna lead to two problems: On the one hand the more the radio waves are directed away from the phase center of the feed horn, the more attenuated they get coupled into the waveguide.
-On the other hand the more the distance between antenna surface and feed horn varies, the bigger the phase shift gets - the closer the phase shift gets to 180 degrees (half a wave length) between different parts of the antenna surface, the more the signal gets extinguished (attenuated).
+On the other hand, the more the distance between antenna surface and feed horn varies, the bigger the phase shift gets - the closer the phase shift gets to 180 degrees (half a wavelength) between different parts of the antenna surface, the more the signal gets extinguished (attenuated).
 Feed horn design might be able mitigate some of these losses.

 For countering the effect, there are several techniques, either in construction of the reflectors or lenses, or in the way signal beams are concentrated.

 Satellite-based dish antennas may be deformed intentionally to selectively distribute radiated power over a desired "footprint", in order to increase received power in the desired reception area (e.g. one selected nation), and reduce power outside of it (e.g. a neighboring nation).

 Ground based dish antennas might benefit from minor deformation, producing a footprint encompassing satellite tidal motion.